bakks/butterfish/README.md

     piped input, and can output to stdout, output to a given file, or edit the input file in-place.

-  index [<paths> ...]
-    Recursively index the current directory using embeddings.
-This will read each file, split it into chunks, embed the chunks, and write a .butterfish_index file to each directory caching the embeddings.
-If you re-run this it will skip over previously embedded files unless you force a re-index.
-This implements an exponential backoff if you hit OpenAI API rate limits.

   exec [<command> ...]
     Execute a command and try to debug problems.
 The command can either passed in or in the command register (if you have run gencmd in Console Mode).